-- 5G DDNMF in the 5GS is used for ProSe code management (including allocation, and resolution) if needed.
+- 5G DDNMF in the 5GS is used for ProSe Discovery Code management (including allocation, and resolution) if needed.

 The following information elements are included in the discovery messages:

 - Type of Discovery Message (e.g. Model A Announcement, Model B Solicitation or Response, Group member discovery, or Relay discovery);